Hydraxon91/WorkbooksCombined/Workbooks.md

 ### What is the meaning of the `params` keyword?
 Where would you use it?

 In C#, params is a keyword which is used to specify a parameter that takes variable number of arguments.
 It is useful when we don't know the number of arguments prior.
 Only one params keyword is allowed and no additional parameter is permitted after params keyword in a function declaration.
-For example: <br>
+For example:

 ```C#
 public int TotalMarks(params int[] list)
 {